lboulard/debian-preseed/README.md

     - Expect EFI but shall work on BIOS boot
     - EXT2 `/boot` partition
     - XFS root `/` partition
-    - Reserve less swap than VMware preseed (125% of RAM size)
+    - Swap partition size as 125% of RAM size, capped to 16GB
     - Display IP address on console
     - Keyboard with Right Alt as Compose key
     - Keyboard with Caps Lock as Control Key
     - Linux Kernel image from bullseyes backports (Linux 5.18)
+    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
     - `lm-sensors` for system information
+    - `Network Manager` for network configuration
     - No sleep when lid close.
-    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
-    - `Network Manager` for network configuration

 - Desktop machine
     - GPT partition table and no LVM
+    - Expect EFI but shall work on BIOS boot
     - EXT2 `/boot` partition
     - XFS root `/` partition
-    - Swap partition size as 125% of RAM size
+    - Swap partition size as 125% of RAM size, capped to 16GB
     - Display IP address on console
     - Keyboard with Right Alt as Compose key
     - Keyboard with Caps Lock as Control Key
     - Linux Kernel image from bullseyes backports (Linux 5.18)
+    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
+    - `lm-sensors` for system information
+    - `Network Manager` for network configuration
     - No sleep when lid close.
-    - `lm-sensors` for system information
-    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
     - Install default desktop of Debian 11 (Gnome 3.38)
-    - `Network Manager` for network configuration

 OpenSSH server running and root login accessible by SSH authorized key.